carmel/go-pwa/docs/web/documents/concurrency.md

 }
 ```

-The difference with manually launching a goroutine is that go-pwa has no insights about when a manually launched goroutine ceases its execution.
-It's not a problem on the client-side but when prerendering on the server-side, go-pwa has to wait for all launched goroutines to finish their jobs in order to properly generate HTML markup.
+The difference with manually launching a goroutine is that go-app has no insights about when a manually launched goroutine ceases its execution.
+It's not a problem on the client-side but when prerendering on the server-side, go-app has to wait for all launched goroutines to finish their jobs in order to properly generate HTML markup.
 Therefore, manually launching a goroutine for UI-related purposes introduces reliability issues on the server-side.

 **Prefer the use of [Async()](/reference#Context.Async) rather than manually launching a goroutine when dealing with UI**.